What is an Employee Assistance Program (EAP)?

 Who offers this service?

 Your employer is likely to make this service available to you and your family at no direct cost to you.
 The services are often provided by external EAP providers.
 You may get an appointment time and place outside your normal working hours and workplace for greater confidentiality.
-The number of sessions allowed varies but there are usually no fewer than three separate one-hour sessions and could be as many as 8 sessions or more per person per year.
+The number of sessions allowed varies but there are usually no fewer than three separate one-hour sessions and as many as 5 to 8 sessions per person per year.

 What if you require more than the EAP can provide?